gvwilson/sensibleadventures/cloudherd/new.md

 The soldier shrugged.
 "Me neither.
 Kulbinder will make excuses as long as he can, but sooner or later Sergeant Dorbu will notice that I'm missing."
-He looked back into the tunnel as if hoping to see someone emerge fron the darkness.
+He looked back into the tunnel as if hoping to see someone emerge from the darkness.
 "I expect he'll be pretty disappointed that I've deserted again."

 "Again?"
 Noxy asked, settling onto the tunnel floor a stride away from